-Entry Fees are to be paid at time of lodgement of entry via the Live Heat System.
+Entry Fees are to be paid at time of lodgement of Live Heats entry via direct deposit to Waveski Surfing Australia.
 Entry fees assist in payment towards trophies, judges and replacement of infrastructure such as hooter, rash tops, flags.

 SECTION 2: COMPETITION RULES